PhuyalGaurav/pyfolio/README.md

+> main.py & project.py does the same thing.
+The only difference is that the whole of project.py is in a single file.

 # pyfolio

 `pyfolio` is a portfolio generator written in Python. pyfolio makes it easy to generate portfolio websites in Seconds 🤯.